Swiss Court Removes Prosecutor Investigating Infantino - UrduPoint

 In particular, Keller had noted in mid-December "indications" that the FIFA boss had been guilty of "unfair management" for using a private jet, funded by the body, to fly between Suriname and Switzerland in 2017.

-Infantino will therefore continue to be investigated for "incitement to abuse authority", "violation of official secrecy" and "obstruction of criminal proceedings", pending the appointment of a new magistrate to take over the case.
+Infantino was being investigated for "incitement to abuse authority", "violation of official secrecy" and "obstruction of criminal proceedings".

 Keller was appointed as "extraordinary prosecutor" in July last year to investigate suspicions of collusion between FIFA and the former head of the MPC, Michael Lauber.